sujunhao/RENET2/README.md

 - 20210330

     We can install RENET2 via bioconda now! and the code for the RENET2 is refined as a python package.

+## Reference for Application:

+- Microsoft's [BiomedNLP-PubMedBERT](https://huggingface.co/jambo/BiomedNLP-PubMedBERT-base-uncased-abstract-fulltext-finetuned-renet), from [James Morrill](https://github.com/jambo6).
+It achieves an F1 score of 0.8 at the abstract dataset.

 ## Installation